aconrad/pycobertura/README.md

 ## CLI usage

-pycobertura provides a command line interface to report on coverage files.
+pycobertura provides a command line interface `pycobertura` to report on coverage files.

+Alternatively, pycobertura can also be invoked as a module with `python -m pycobertura`, see [PEP 338](https://peps.python.org/pep-0338/).

 ### Help commands